InflectionPointNFT/Avastars-Contracts/docs/AvastarMinter.md

 ### setTeleporterContract

 Set the address of the AvastarTeleporter contract.
-Only invokable by system admin, when contract is paused and not upgraded.
+Only invokable by system admin role, when contract is paused and not upgraded.

 ```solidity
 function setTeleporterContract(address _address) external nonpayable onlySysAdmin whenPaused whenNotUpgraded